PyFunceble/web-worker/README.rst

         server:
             - 192.168.1.1

-Will overwrite the default DNS server read by PyFunceble.
+Will overwrite the DNS server used by PyFunceble with the given one.

 ___________________________________________